svalvaro/MQmetrics/README.md

 # MQmetrics

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of MQmetrics is to analyze Proteomics data from LC-MS/MS. It takes the output tables from MaxQuant and plots multiple parameters.
+MQmetrics serves as a tool to analyze the quality of the proteomics data coming from the LC-MS/MS. As input, it takes the directory to the files resulting from a MaxQuant analysis and returns a pdf with diverse parameters.

 ## Installation

-You can install MQmetrics from Biocodunctor with:
+You can install the stable version of MQmetrics from Biocodunctor with:

 ``` r
 if (!requireNamespace("BiocManager", quietly = TRUE))